 Processing Inband Commands

 Here is an example.
-Supposing, you have the following setup:
+Suppose that you have the following setup:

 Here is a sample data stream:

-This incoming data stream will have the following effect:
+This incoming data stream will have the following effects:

 - The CMD buffer will receive: "ommand1&command2&"

-Notice, that the first inband command is missing the first character- this is because when the inband command is being processed both its escape character and the character following the escape character are removed.
+Note that the first inband command is missing the first character — this is because when the inband command is being processed, both its escape character and the character following the escape character are removed.
 End characters of both inband commands are preserved so you can tell where each one ends.

 Extracting data from the CMD buffer is similar to extracting data from the RX buffer.
-A dedicated method- sock.getinband- does the job.
-This method is just like the sock.getdata, minus the maxinplen argument.
-Total amount of data in the CMD buffer can be checked through the sock.cmdlen property.
+A dedicated method — sock.getinband — does the job.
+This method is just like sock.getdata, minus the maxinplen argument.
+The total amount of data in the CMD buffer can be checked through the sock.cmdlen read-only property.